NicholasGraalum/CS362-Project/LIVINGDOC.md

 #### Data access layer

-Will use an ORM library called Sequelize to easily access the data from MySQL.
+We will use the mysql2 library to send sql queries to access the data from MySQL.
 We will start by implementing functions to return data for each table and add additional functions as necessary.
 This will allow anyone working on the program to easily access data, even if they aren't familiar with the database.

 #### Database specifications (data layer)
 DataBase service: